 |June 2017||NEFA releases The Jobs in New England's Creative Economy and Why They Matter.
 The report shows: New England’s creative economy employs nearly 310,000 people who earn a total of $17 billion per year, New England has a 20% higher prevalence of artists in its employment base compared to the U.S, employment trend data since 2000, the local landscape of creative enterprises, and a survey of artists and creative workers reflecting the realities of work life.|

-At the Creative Communities Exchange, NEFA's two Creative Economy awards - one to an organization and another for a specific project - are presented in recognition of successful strategies, scope of impact on the creative economy, and possibility for replication in other communities.
+At the Creative Communities Exchange, NEFA's Creative Economy awards - for an organization or for a specific project - are presented in recognition of successful strategies, scope of impact on the creative economy, and possibility for replication in other communities.

 2017 award recipients: